acrion/tree-sitter-raku/README.md

 This is what it means:
 *   `✓ raku-navigator:` Helix has successfully read the `[language-server.raku-navigator]` section from your `languages.toml`.
 *   `/usr/bin/node`: This is the resolved path to the `command` you specified.
 Helix confirms it can find the `node` executable.
 The actual server logic is in the JavaScript file (`out/server.js`) that you passed as an argument, which `node` will execute to start the Language Server Protocol (LSP) communication.
+The `config.raku` section is then passed internally to the `raku-navigator` server for its own configuration.